bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/rna-seq/informatics_for_rna_seq_analysis_2016.md

 Instructions can be found [here](http://bioinformatics-ca.github.io/logging_into_the_Amazon_cloud/).

-* These instructions will **ONLY** be relevant in class, as the Cloud will not be accessible from home in advance of the class.

-* We have set up 30 instances on the Amazon cloud - one for each student.
+* We have set up 32 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
-If you plan on using Linux or Mac OS X, please download this **link certificate here**.
-Otherwise if you plan on using Windows (with Putty and Winscp), please download this **link certificate here**.
+If you plan on using Linux or Mac OS X, please download [this certificate](http://cbwmain.dyndns.info/private/CBWCG.pem).
+Otherwise if you plan on using Windows (with Putty and Winscp), please download [this certificate](http://cbwmain.dyndns.info/private/CBWCG.ppk).

 [&uarr;](#back_to_top)